 Students may audit one lecture class per term with the approval of the department chair.
+Courses delivered by distance education formats are not eligible for audit.
 Non degree seeking students, may audit courses provided the department chair approves and space is available.
 Auditors may be removed, if the space is needed for a student taking the course for credit.
 Students who audit a course are not eligible to take the same course for academic credit or seek credit for the same course through credit-by-exam.
 Students are not permitted to change a class from audit to credit or from credit to audit after the 11th class day of a semester or the 4th class day of a short term.
 Audit tuition in non-refundable.